emilknudstrup/FIESpipe/docs/source/examples/tempmatch.rst

 The following shows two examples on how to do this:
 	* the first is a step-by-step example outlining most of the steps in great detail,
-	* whereas the second example is a collection of calls to function doing the same thing as in the first example
+	* whereas the second example is a collection of calls to functions doing the same thing as in the first example

 .. note::
 	The code takes a bit of time to compile -- parallelize